AzureCosmosDB/data-migration-desktop-tool/README.md

 # Azure Cosmos DB Data Migration Tool

-> **PLEASE NOTE**
->
-> The Azure Cosmos DB data migration tool is undergoing a full refactor to restructure the project to accomplish the following:
->
-> - Provide a base cross-platform CLI that is lightweight and serves as the base (core) executable for hosting extensions
-> - The extensible framework enables the community to add source and destination targets without modifying the core executable
-> - Improve stability
-> - Use the latest stable .NET release (currently .NET 6)
-> - Use the latest Azure Cosmos DB SDKs

 To access the archived version of the tool, navigate to the [**Archive branch**](https://github.com/Azure/azure-documentdb-datamigrationtool/tree/archive).

 ---